bgawalt/marions_wish/README.md

 parsed into instructions on which account should tweet, or whether a long pause is in order.

+## Tweetable "Marion's Wish" Script

+The text file of the script parses lines of the following format:

+*  **Lines that start with `'#'`:** These lines are ignored.
+Comments!
+*  **Blank lines:** Also ignored
+*  **Lines of the format `'Day K, HH:MM XM'`:** Used as instructions on when the next block of dialogue should begin ("timelocks"):
+      * `K`: Either 0 or 1.
+"Marion's Wish" plays out over two days, so this encodes whether the dialogue is on the first or second day
+      * `HH`: One or two digits for the hour of the day
+      * `MM`: Two digits for the minute of the day
+      * `XM`: Either AM or PM
+*  **Lines that start with `'Tim: '`, `'Gregg: '`, or `'Mark: '`:** These are parsed as the actual lines of dialogue to send out.

+Any other line encountered will raise a `ValueError`.
+The two scripts in this repo -- `marions_wish.txt` and `test_script.txt` -- both parse just fine.

+The Python code parses the script, turning each line of dialogue into a sender ID and message contents, housed by the class `TextMsg`.
+At the same time, a `TimeKeeper` object will track when timelock lines appear, then make sure that each `TextMsg` is constructed with the appropriate timelock value (always in California's time zone).

+The full result should look a lot like a group chat thread that grows over the course of 51 hours.
+I have no idea if that's a reasonable ask of a program, to stay alive but mostly sleeping for that long.

 ## Config file

 At this point, I'm finally convinced that my *next* bot needs to use JSON for